-Steve Harvey Under Fire Again, Mocks Asian Men, Says They Are ‘Unattractive And Undateable’
+Steve Harvey Under Fire Again, Mocks Asian Men, Says They Are ‘Undateable’

 Steve Harvey faces another backlash for mocking Asian men and saying they find it difficult to date women.

 The actor and comedian was poking fun at self-help books on his talk show Monday night, according to the Daily Mail.
 The 59-year-old broke down in a fit of laughter when he read the title of one of the books: How to Date a White Woman: A Practical Guide for Asian Men.
-Harvey after laughing for several seconds had then asked the audience, “excuse me do you like Asian men?”
+Harvey, after laughing for several seconds, had then asked the audience, “excuse me do you like Asian men?”

 The television host meant it as a rhetorical question as he then bowed his head twice and said “No thank you” in a clipped accent.
 A camera panned to a woman in the audience who was seen laughing.
 The woman next to her had an indecisive expression etched on her face, probably shocked at what she just heard and not knowing how to react.